sterlker/sterl-personal-app/README.md

 # Personal App

-A personal app developed to try and learn developing apps using flutter
+A personal app developed to try and learn developing apps using flutter.
+Based on various sources on the internet.

 ## Login and Signup